Building a keyboard from scratch

 In this article:

-One day, it must have been around , Jeroen Domburg (aka Sprite_tm) showed me his IBM Model M keyboard.
+One day, it must have been around , Jeroen Domburg (also known as Sprite_tm) showed me his IBM Model M keyboard.
 He had recently gotten his hands on a couple of those and use one as his main keyboard now.
 Since he had a couple more, he gave me one to try as well.
 I liked the '80s design and the robustness and without giving it much thought I started using it as my main keyboard.
 A while later I used a standard keyboard again, the kind I had used for so many years, and realized I liked the Model M better.
 The key movement seemed more smooth to me.
 The keys of the cheap plastic keyboard seemed to wobble and squeak, which I had never noticed before.
 I also seemed to make fewer typing errors when using the Model M. This was probably my first step into the world of keyboards.

 Since the Model M keyboard is quite an old design (introduced in ), it used a PS/2 connection to the computer.
 However, my computer didn't have a PS/2 port, so I bought a PS/2 to USB converter.
 This worked well for years and I mostly forgot about it.
 But one day, a few years later, I was looking for something to do.
 Remembering the converter, I decided to upgrade my Model M with native USB support.
 After all, where is the fun in using a bought PS/2 to USB converter when you can build something yourself?
 While searching for DIY keyboard conversions I came across two internet forums dedicated to computer keyboards: Geekhack and Deskthority.
 There are actual sub-forums for keycaps, ergonomics, reviews, diy and whatnot.
 There are discussions about switches and keyboard layouts.
 A whole new world opened up for me.
 I started reading a lot more about improved keyboard layouts, ergonomic keyboards, keyboard conversions and also people building their own keyboard from scratch.